Madictian/madictian.github.io/README.md

-Currently my days are spent learning a new craft, that is programming and pass my freetime by looking at funny pictures and reposting them as funny reactions to others. trying to keep a healthy circle og laughter between my friends group and classmates. other antics would a bit of iceskating coupled with the gravity exercises that follows!
+Currently my days are spent learning a new craft, that is programming and pass my freetime by looking at funny pictures and reposting them as funny reactions to others. trying to keep a healthy circle og laughter between my friends group and classmates. other antics would a bit of iceskating coupled with the gravity exercises that follows.

 <img src="Nice/Screenshot_20200510-115232.jpg" height="250px">